History of New England: Railroads

 The New Haven railroad was the leading carrier in New England from 1872 to 1968.
-New York's leading banker, J. P. Morgan, had grown up in Hartford and had a strong interest in the New England economy.
-Starting in the 1890s Morgan began financing the major New England railroads, such as the New Haven and the Boston and Maine, dividing territory so they would not compete.
-In 1903 he brought in Charles Mellen as president of the New Haven (1903-1913).
-The goal, richly supported by Morgan's financing, was to purchase and consolidate the main railway lines of New England, merge their operations, lower their costs, electrify the heavily used routes, and modernize the system.
-With less competition and lower costs, there supposedly would be higher profits.
+New York's leading banker J. P. Morgan had grown up in Hartford and had a strong interest in the New England economy.
+Starting in the 1890s, he began financing the major New England railroads, such as the New Haven and the Boston and Maine, dividing territory so that they would not compete.
+In 1903, he brought in Charles Mellen as president of the New Haven (1903-1913).
+The goal was supported by Morgan's financing and was to purchase and consolidate the main railway lines of New England, merge their operations, lower their costs, electrify the heavily used routes, and modernize the system.
 The New Haven purchased 50 smaller companies, including streetcars, freight steamers, passenger steamships, and a network of light rails (electrified trolleys) that provided inter-urban transportation for all of southern New England.
-By 1912, the New Haven operated over 2000 mi of a track, with 120,000 employees, and practically monopolized traffic in a wide swath from Boston to New York City.
+By 1912, the New Haven operated over 2000 mi of track, with 120,000 employees, and it practically monopolized traffic in a wide swath from Boston to New York City.

-Morgan's quest for monopoly angered reformers during the Progressive Era, most notably Boston lawyer Louis Brandeis, who fought the New Haven for years.
-Mellen's abrasive tactics alienated public opinion, led to high prices for acquisitions and too costly construction.
+Morgan's quest for monopoly angered reformers during the Progressive Era, most notably Boston lawyer Louis Brandeis who fought the New Haven for years.
+Mellen's abrasive tactics alienated public opinion and led to high prices for acquisitions and costly construction.
 The accident rate rose when efforts were made to save on maintenance costs.
 Debt soared from $14 million in 1903 to $242 million in 1913.
-Also in 1913 it was hit by an anti-trust lawsuit by the federal government and was forced to give up its trolley systems.
-The advent of automobiles, trucks and buses after 1910 slashed the profits of the New Haven.
-The line went bankrupt in 1935, was reorganized and reduced in scope, went bankrupt again in 1961, and in 1969 was merged into the Penn Central system, which itself went bankrupt.
+Also in 1913, it was hit by an anti-trust lawsuit by the federal government and was forced to give up its trolley systems.
+The advent of automobiles, trucks, and buses after 1910 slashed the profits of the New Haven.
+The line went bankrupt in 1935, was reorganized and reduced in scope, went bankrupt again in 1961, and was merged into the Penn Central system in 1969, which itself went bankrupt.
 The remnants of the system are now part of Conrail.

-The automotive revolution came much faster than anyone expected, especially the railroad executives.
-In 1915 Connecticut had 40,000 automobiles; five years later it had 120,000.
-There was even faster growth in trucks from 7,000 to 24,000.
+The automotive revolution came much faster than railroad executives had anticipated.
+In 1915, Connecticut had 40,000 automobiles; five years later, it had 120,000.
+There was even faster growth in trucks, from 7,000 to 24,000 in the same time period.